 Australia established diplomatic relations with Cambodia in 1952.
 Australia's strong support for the Cambodian Peace Process in the late 1980s and early 1990s, including our lead role in the United Nations Transitional Authority in Cambodia (1992-93), still resonates positively with Cambodians.

 Australia maintains a strong commitment to Cambodia's development.
 Through Official Development Assistance, we are working with partners in Cambodia to improve access to essential infrastructure, increase agricultural productivity, deliver better health and education outcomes, and promote gender equality.

 Both countries are also working closely to combat people smuggling and trafficking, child sex tourism, narcotics trafficking, and terrorism.
 Australia maintains an Australian Federal Police liaison office in Phnom Penh to encourage and assist Cambodian law enforcement agencies to deal with transnational crime.

-Australia has a defence cooperation program with Cambodia that focuses on support for counter-terrorism training, maritime security, and English language training.
+Australia has a defence cooperation program with Cambodia that focuses on professionalisation of the Royal Cambodian Armed Forces.

 Further information on the bilateral relationship is available on the Australian Embassy in Cambodia's website.